AntoineComeau/norgates/README.md

 Optimal NOR-gates-only circuits

 # Disclaimer
 Data might be wrong.

-# Algorithm
-Code is included, but is very dirty and wasn't written for readability.
-It's also not in a form
+Please contact me at antoinecomeaulapointe at gmail dot com if you find any mistake.